bahrus/carbon-copy/README.md

     </dom-repeat>
 ```

 We think it is a common pattern to have the primary attribute match the second part of the custom element tag name.
-This, combined with the assumption of the template tag name, allows the markup to be shorted even further:
+This, combined with the assumption of the template tag name, allows the markup to be shortened even further:

 ```html
   <li wrap-in="dom-repeat@:[[items]](">